-Unsecured loans are not backed up by any security or collateral, so such loans charge a high-interest rate from the borrower.
-Bank tries to make sure that such loans are given to only those with high creditworthiness.
+Any security or collateral does not back up unsecured loans, so such loans charge a high-interest rate from the borrower.
+Bank tries to ensure that such loans are given to only those with high creditworthiness.
 For this, the bank first checks the borrower’s credit history willing to take a loan, and after going through the credit history, the borrower’s credit scorer is analyzed.
 It is the credit score that helps the bank in deciding whether to grant a loan or not.
-If the borrower’s credit scorer is good and then there is more chance of a loan to be granted or vice versa.
-A borrower’s credit score can be improved, and hence the borrower should keep in mind to improve his credit score before applying to take a loan.
+If the borrower’s credit score is good, there is more chance of a loan grant or vice versa.
+A borrower’s credit score can improve, so the borrower should remember to improve his credit score before applying for a loan.
 The next thing the bank checks is the potential of the borrower to repay, which can be checked through income proofs.

 Examples of Unsecured Loans

-- Personal Loan: These types of loans are given for the personal need of the borrower.
+- Personal Loan: These types of loans grant to fulfill the borrower’s personal needs.
 There is no need to pledge any security or collateral, but the interest rate is high.

 - Travel Loan: The borrower can take a loan to travel.
 The lender checks the credit score and ability of the borrower and provides them with a loan if they find them trustworthy.

-- Credit Cards: Banks issue credit cards for their customers with good credit scores and fair past transactions.
-A borrower can use it while making payments, and the amount is then billed periodically to be repaid to the bank later.
+- Credit Cards: Banks issue credit cards for their customers with good credit scores and past fair transactions.
+The bank regularly bills borrowers to utilize the amount for making payments, which they must repay.

-- Student Loans: This type of loan is given to students who wanted to get higher education without any security or collateral.
+- Student Loans: This type of loan gives to students who want higher education without any security or collateral.

 Types of Unsecured Loans

-- Term Loan: A term loan is a type of unsecured loan in which the borrower has to pay equal installments until the loan is paid off.
+- Term Loan: In term loans, the borrower has to pay equal installments until the loan is paid off.
 These types of loans are for certain fixed tenures.

-- Revolving Loan: A revolving loan is a type of unsecured loan in which a credit limit is given to the borrowers on spend till the credit limit is exhausted.
-The borrower would be required to repay the same interest to the bank and spend it again since the limit gets replenished again.
+- Revolving Loan: In a revolving loan, a credit limit gives the borrowers to spend until the credit limit is exhausted.
+The borrower would require to repay the same interest to the bank and spend it again since the limit gets replenished again.
 Credit cards are an example of such types of unsecured loans.

-- Consolidation Loan: A consolidation loan is a type of unsecured loan taken to pay off the existing loans.
-A borrower taking such types of loans has to pay a fixed rate of interest, and the terms of repayment are also fixed in it.
+- Consolidation Loan: A consolidation loan is to pay off the existing loans.
+A borrower taking such types of loans must pay a fixed interest rate, and the repayment terms are also fixed.

 Unsecured Loan Interest Rate and Charges

 A bank uses the interest on loans to pay off the interest on the deposits, and this cycle continues.
-The bank started giving loans without any security or collateral to encourage more borrowers to take loans.
+The bank started giving loans without security or collateral to encourage more borrowers to take loans.
 For this, the bank charges a high-interest rate as such types of loans are risky for the bank as there is difficulty in realizing the loan amount.
 So, its interest rate is higher than secured loans’ interest rate.
-Also, the rate of interest varies depending upon the type of unsecured loan the borrower is willing to take as well as the tenure of the loan.
+Also, the interest rate varies depending upon the type of unsecured loan the borrower is willing to take, as well as the tenure of the loan.